physar/umi-rtx/README.md

 At the University of Amsterdam, the UMI-RTX robot was used to play chess [4], which it still can do (with this code ported to Ubuntu 20.04).

+Note that based on this code also a ROS2 interface was build.
+This code can also be found at <a href=https://github.com/gardegu/LAB42_RTX_control>github</a>.
+Details on this implementation can be found in their internship report [5].

 ## Installation

 ### Prerequisites